-In a controlled study in 2014 at the University of Lincoln in England, researchers found that a whopping 91.8% of test subjects that used an electronic collar, found it improved their dog’s behaviour.
+In a controlled study in 2014 at the University of Lincoln in England, researchers found that a whopping 91.8% of test subjects that used an electronic collar, found it improved their dog’s behavior.

 The same study also found that there were no differences in stress levels between the dogs wearing shock collars and the dogs that had dummy collars fitted.

-Where you have an unruly or hard to train dog, using an electronic collar safely and correctly can potentially save the dog from injury or death down the road by correcting behaviours that may put it at risk.
+Where you have an unruly or hard to train a dog, using an electronic collar safely and correctly can potentially save the dog from injury or death down the road by correcting behaviors that may put it at risk.

-Shock collars can also correct undesirable behaviours quickly and efficiently, rather than using traditional methods that lead your dog to associate you with frustration or unpleasant memories.
+Shock collars can also correct undesirable behaviors quickly and efficiently, rather than using traditional methods that lead your dog to associate you with frustration or unpleasant memories.

 With this in mind, let’s look at some of the advantages shock collars provide over traditional collars to dogs and owners.